OSUBBatey/PokerHands/README.md

 **CardID** = a two character ID with the following format [rank,suit]
 **Ranks are as follows:** {2,3,4,5,6,7,8,9,T,J,Q,K,A}
 **Suits are as follows:** {C,D,H,S}
+*Input must be formatted as specified.
+Any non-formatted input will result in undefined operation.*

 ## Example program call:
 ```